 For some years the flutist has been collaborating with Japanese pianist Rinko Yoshino.
 They performed in Poland and Japan (Nagoya, Toyota, Tsu, Yokkaichi).
 Alicja taught also masterclasses for young Japanese flutists in Muramatsu Studio in Nagoya.

 Throughout her career, Alicja has remained active as a flute teacher.
-She is currently serving as a head of woodwind and brass department in Music School in Jaworzno.
 She has as well developed a keen interest in introducing the music to the younger audience with no prior musical experience.